kanidm/kanidm/kanidm_book/src/intro.md

 specific service is compromised, only the credentials for that service need to be revoked.

 Due to this model, and the design of Kanidm to centre the device and to have more per-service credentials, workflows and automation are added or designed to reduce human handling.

-An example of this is the use of QR codes with deployment profiles to automatically enroll wireless credentials.
+## Library documentation

+Looking for the `rustdoc` documentation for the libraries themselves?
+[Click here!](https://kanidm.com/documentation/)